Aerial Pipeline Abandonment Reaches New Heights

 What goes up must come down.

 The world has changed quite a bit since the 1970s, and the oil and gas industry is no exception.
 Improvements in safety, training and technology have changed the way we approach complex projects for the better.
-At Chet Morrison Contractors, we recently found ourselves faced with a challenge that had no obvious precedent: how to safely remove and dismantle a 22” aerial pipeline over fast-moving water.
+At MORRISON, we recently found ourselves faced with a challenge that had no obvious precedent: how to safely remove and dismantle a 22” aerial pipeline over fast-moving water.

 This particular pipeline, like many others across the country, was originally installed in the 1970s.
 Back then, the only option was putting workers in boxes up to 80 feet in the air.
 But now, that level of risk is less tolerable, and ideally it is avoidable, given the right combination of creativity and expertise.
 In the end, we proved this kind of work could be performed safely and efficiently by completing the first ever aerial pipeline abandonment and dismantlement in the country.

 The key to success with a project of this nature is planning.
 Working closely with the owner, Shell Pipeline, our team developed a work scope that was both efficient and met stringent regulatory and safety requirements.

 With no other examples of this kind of work to reference, we had to start from scratch.